-In Islam, child and forced marriages are forbidden: intellectual and physical maturity and a woman’s consent are prerequisites for a valid marriage.
+Child and forced marriages are forbidden in Islam because intellectual and physical maturity are required for a woman’s consent to be valid, which is considered vital for a legitimate marriage.
 There are various instances where the Prophet protected a woman’s right to choose her own spouse and even nullified an agreement if she was forced against her will.
 For example, once a woman came to the Prophet and said that her father had forced her to marry without her consent.
-The Prophet gave her the choice, between accepting the marriage or invalidating it (Ibn Abbas).
-This exemplifies that women cannot marry out of force and have the ultimate and final decision to finalize their marriage.
+The Prophet gave her the choice of accepting the marriage or invalidating it (Ibn Abbas).
+This exemplifies that women should never forcibly enter a marriage, and that they have the ultimate and final decision in terms of who they marry.

 “And test the orphans [in your charge] until they reach a marriageable age; then, if you find them to be mature of mind/sound in judgment, hand over to them their possessions…” (Quran, 4:6)

 “O You who have chosen to be graced with belief!
 It is not lawful for you to force women into marrying or holding on to them in marriage against their will.”
 (Quran, 4:19)

 “A matron should not be given in marriage until she is consulted, and a virgin should not be given in marriage until her permission is sought, and her silence is her permission.”
 (Prophet Muhammad, Narrated by Abu Hurairah, Jami` at-Tirmidhi Volume 2, Book 6, Hadith 1107)